-Indiana's distracted driving law generally bans texting-while-driving and places restrictions on talking on a cellphone for all drivers.
+Indiana's distracted driving law generally bans texting while driving and places restrictions on talking on a cell phone for all drivers.
 This article discusses the specifics of what the law prohibits and the costs and other consequences of a violation.

 However, the texting and email ban doesn't apply to motorists using hands-free or voice-operated technology.